husarion/erc2025/RULES.md

 ### Challenge Test

-Challenge Test will be a two-day test mocking the Final Tasks.
+Challenge Test will be a test mocking the Final Challenge.
 The main difference will be that it still won't happen on the Marsyard, and that you'll be getting half as many points as in the Final Tasks.
-You'll be provided with two time slots - one per day - just as in the Final Tasks.
+Time slot for a single Team will also be cut by half.

 The Challenge Test may be streamed to all the Teams.
 Stream will most likely have a delay that'd make it impossible to use it for real-time control.
-The stream will be used for other Teams to get the same set of guidelines and advice from Judges.
+The stream may be used for other Teams to get the same set of guidelines and advice from Judges.

-## Challenges
+## Final Challenge

-Challenges will be held on the Marsyard, a special outdoor environment designed for testing rovers.
+Final Challenge will be held on the Marsyard, a special outdoor environment designed for testing rovers.
 The Marsyard is a large area with various obstacles and terrains.
 The Marsyard is not guaranteed to have the same shape or form to one on On-site formula.

 ### The story

 Your mission was given a lander with two robots.
-One large, with a comprehensive set of sensors (Husarion Panther) and one small and nimble for mixed indoor and outdoor applications (Husarion Lynx).
-The lander is equipped with some computing power too – so you can host your most expensive algorithms there.
-The mission is to investigate a crash site of a previous expedition and figure out whether you can find a path through the hazardous waste scattered all over the place.
+One large, with a comprehensive set of sensors (Husarion Panther).
+The lander is equipped with some computing power too – so you can host your most time-sensitive algorithms there.
+The mission is to investigate a crash site of a previous expedition.

-Your first Task is to investigate the crash site using Husarion Panther and provide us with a report of what you’ve found.
+Your Task is to investigate the crash site using Husarion Panther and provide us with a report of what you’ve found.

-Your second Task is to navigate the Husarion Lynx through the Marsyard avoiding hazardous waste.
-There are a couple of items that will help you with the Task - namely there's an equipment panel in an old habitat, guarded by a still operational airlock.
-You can use it to obtain the admin password to an old reactor equipped with sensors that'll give you a map of known radioactive materials.

-### Shared parts for both Challenges
+### Ground rules

 Detailed description of the environments will be provided in the Technical Handbook.
 In general the Task will take place on Marsyard - a special outdoor environment designed for testing rovers.
 The Marsyard is a large area with various obstacles and terrains.
 The Marsyard is not guaranteed to have the same shape or form to one on On-site formula.
-The setup may (and most likely will) be different between Challenge 1 and Challenge 2, but Teams must not share any operational data (like - locations of tools) between the Challenges.

 During the Competition some Teams will inevitably make some risky moves and flip the robot or even let the robot loose and leave the designated area.
 In those, and in any case that may be a risk to both the equipment and the environment (including Judges, Volunteers and Spectators) Judges reserve a right to immediately interrupt the Task and take control of the Infrastructure.
 Exact repercussions will be decided by the Judges on a case-by-case basis, and may result in negative points or even disqualification.
 Judges may also decide to restore safety in any way they choose and let the Team continue.
 There will be no extra time granted for such interruptions.
 We do not want you to be overly cautious - but we do want you to be responsible - that's why will be awarding safety precautions with extra points - especially if nothing bad happens.